Skip to Content

 TYPE OF WALK: circular reservoir walk

-PARKING: Free parking at Errwood Hall Parking.
-Click here for Google Maps point, postcode SK11 0AR.
+PARKING: Free parking at The Street Car Park.
+Click here for Google Map point, postcode SK23 7HB.

-WALK HIGHLIGHTS: Panoramic views across the valley and Errwood Reservoir, walking along the River Goyt, open moorland paths, crossing the packhorse bridge.
+WALK HIGHLIGHTS: Panoramic views across the valley and Errwood Reservoir, walking along the River Goyt, open moorland paths, crossing a packhorse bridge, walking across Errwood Reservoir Dam.

 HOW LONG DOES IT TAKE: This is a 3 hour walk without kids.
-But with a detour to Errwood Hall, a picnic stop and time for the kids to play, allow for 5 hours with young kids, or make a whole day of it.
+But with a picnic stop and time for the kids to play, allow for 5 hours with young kids, or make a whole day of it.

 FACILITIES: There are no public toilets or eateries on this walk.
 The closest public toilets are located at the Derbyshire Bridge Car Park (2.3 miles away).
 In summer you may find an ice cream van parked near the car park.
 Alternatively, you could head to Buxton for food and drink which is just under 5 miles away.